Tips for Attracting Honey Bee Swarms

 Why Do Beekeepers Want to Attract Swarms?

 Beekeepers enjoy setting up bait hives or swarm traps.
 Why?
+Because the effort of trying to catch bee swarms is small compared to the value of a new colony.

 Popular Swarm Attracting Aids